 The members of Bila Muuji are fully accredited medical services and we meet every second month.
-Meetings are shared between Sydney and Dubbo due to the inability of the major funding agencies NSW Health and OATSIH to travel away regularly from their work base.
+Meetings are mostly held in Dubbo with two meetings each year in Sydney.
+The Sydney meetings allow us to meet with the major funding agencies - NSW Ministry of Health, Department of Health and Department of Prime Minister and Cabinet.
 The Sydney meetings are linked into occasions when the AHMRC hold their meetings to allow the regional Directors to attend both meetings, therefore saving on their time and travel away from their respective ACCHO.

 The collegiate relationships developed as a member of Bila Muuji are valuable in sharing common concerns of our business.
 In addition membership of the Bila Muuji offers strength in numbers when lobbying for programs or submitting for a regional proposal.
 Members are also available to offer advice and support to those communities wishing to establish an Aboriginal Health and/or Medical Service.

 The Aboriginal Medical Services which make up the Bila Muuji are non profit organisations and rely on public support from individuals, community groups, corporations, trusts and foundations as well as government funding to continue to improve the health and well being of their clients and the local communities.
 Take a moment and read about some of our client’s and how we have been able to assist them.